maojanlin/gAIRRsuite/README.md

 - takes top-600 ranked alleles
 - writes top-ranked alleles and associated scores as `all_top600_allelelen.txt`
 - normalizes scores with allele length, extracted from file `allele_len.tsv`
-- set an identity threshold at 100
+- set an identity threshold at 100, it is highly recommended to set the identity threshold at 100.
+  - Since in the second phase analysis, 100% identity is also considered, identity threshold 100 in this phase can group reads in different clusters more precisely.
 - writes reads associated with each allele group for second-step high-confidence allele calling
   - cluster labelling is from `TR_all.cluster`
   - cluster-allele-read information is shown as a dictionary, serialized by pickle, as `all_top600_allelelen_tr.cluster.pickle`